-DICE-lab is one of the research groups at the Psychology Faculty, University of Bergen.
+DICE-lab is one of the research groups at the Faculty of Psychology at the University of Bergen.
 Our focus is on basic and applied research within the field of cognitive psychology.
 DICE stands for Decision making, Intuition, Consciousness and Emotion.
 The acronym captures our interest in how our everyday decisions, judgements, reasoning and behaviour are directed by a complex interplay between conscious and unconscious processes, and are influenced by both intuition and emotion.
 The group works on the interaction of these mental ingredients across many domains.

 Who we are